 Imagine this scenario for a moment.
 You’ve just cooked a big pot of spaghetti noodles.

 Probably not much.
-After all, there are an awful lot of noodles in that pot.
+After all, there are an awful lot of noodles in that pot…

-On the other hand, what if you pull out one noodle at a time, throw it against the wall, and wait to see if it sticks before throwing the next one against the wall?
+On the other hand, what if you pull one noodle out of the pot at a time, throw it against the wall, and wait to see if it sticks before throwing the next one against the wall?

 As with the spaghetti, if you throw fewer ideas or less information at your learners and then check for “stickiness”, they will feel less overwhelmed and actually learn more.

 You’ll provide a much more valuable learning experience if your participants leave impressed with what they remember and can do when they walk out the door.

 Need help in figuring out the right information for your talk or workshop?